-FEMA Reference Guide: Accommodating Individuals With Disabilities In The Provision Of Disaster Mass Care, Housing, And Human Services.
+Accommodating People With Disabilities In Disasters: A Reference Guide To Federal Law.
 The Reference Guide was originally developed in response to the requirement of H.R.
 5441 (PL 109-295), Section 689: Individuals with Disabilities, to develop disability related guidelines for use by those who serve individuals with disabilities in emergency preparedness and disaster relief.
 This Guide is not intended to satisfy all of the guidance requirements contained in Section 689.

 CDC Disaster Preparedness Training Learn Nickole’s Story- a Portland, OR women living with spinal muscular atrophy who was stuck in her home for eight days during the winter storm of 2008 and find training and resources Nickole’s story doesn’t happen to you or someone you know living with a disability.

 U.S. Department of Health & Human Services Special Populations: Emergency and Disaster Preparedness Find information on how to prepare for Disasters and Emergencies whether you are a person with a disability, a senior citizen, have a chronic medical condition and more.